 John Bare, Ph.D.

-John joined the Blank Family Foundation in 2004 and created the Blank Family Foundation’s Speaker Series and Film Series and the programming for West Creek Ranch, a retreat center in Montana — all central to the Foundation’s commitment to spark civic action on issues of interest to the board members.
+At the Blank Family Foundation, John led and managed grant making for multiple portfolios, including mental health & well-being, education, arts, children’s health, environmental conservation and documentary film.
+John managed the associate-led grant making for Arthur Blank’s operating businesses developed founder Legacy Grants, including a $50 million grant to Babson College to establish the Blank School for Entrepreneurial Leadership and a $17 million grant to the National Center for Civil and Human Rights.
+John created the Blank Family Foundation’s Speaker Series and Film Series and in 2018 launched programming at West Creek Ranch, a retreat center in Montana — all central to the Foundation’s commitment to use influence strategies to spark civic action on issues of interest to the board members.

 Since 2016, John has designed and led innovative philanthropic approaches to increase testing and scaling of solutions to improve well-being in the United States.
 Drawing on research from behavioral economics, psychology, technology, public health and other disciplines, John’s work has focused on deaths of despair, happiness, reductions on youth suicide ideation, empathy and adolescent mental health.
 John’s work includes examinations of the effects digital innovations – social media, gaming, VR & immersive media – on well-being.